Antonio Canova: France and England

 By 1800, Canova was the most celebrated artist in Europe.
 He systematically promoted his reputation by publishing engravings of his works and having marble versions of plaster casts made in his workshop.
-He became so successful that he had acquired patrons from across Europe including France, England, Russia, Poland, Austria and Holland, as well as several members from different royal lineages, and prominent individuals.
+He became so successful that he had acquired patrons from across Europe including France, England, Russia, Austria and Holland, as well as several members from different royal lineages, and prominent individuals.
 Among his patrons were Napoleon and his family, for whom Canova produced much work, including several depictions between 1803 and 1809.
 The most notable representations were that of Napoleon as Mars the Peacemaker, and Venus Victrix which was portrayal of Pauline Bonaparte.

 Napoleon as Mars the Peacemaker had its inception after Canova was hired to make a bust of Napoleon in 1802.
 The statue was begun in 1803, with Napoleon requesting to be shown in a French General's uniform, Canova rejected this, insisting on an allusion to Mars, the Roman god of War.
 It was completed in 1806.
 In 1811, the statue arrived in Paris, but not installed; neither was its bronze copy in the Foro Napoleonico in Milan.
 In 1815, the original went to the Duke of Wellington, after his victory at Waterloo against Napoleon.

 Venus Victrix was originally conceived as a robed and recumbent sculpture of Pauline Borghese in the guise of Diana.
 Instead, Pauline ordered Canova to make the statue a nude Venus.
 The work was not intended for public viewing.

 Other works for the Napoleon family include, a bust of Napoleon, a statue of Napoleon's mother, and Marie Louise as Concordia.

 In 1802, Canova was assigned the post of 'Inspector-General of Antiquities and Fine Art of the Papal State', a position formerly held by Raphael.
 One of his activities in this capacity was to pioneer the restoration of the Appian Way by restoring the tomb of Servilius Quartus.
-In 1808 Canova became an associated member of the Royal Institute of the Netherlands.
+In 1808 Canova became an associated member of the Royal Institute of Sciences, Literature and Fine Arts of the Kingdom of Holland.

 In 1814, he began his The Three Graces.

-In 1815, he was named 'Minister Plenipotentiary of the Pope,' and was tasked with recovering various works of art that were taken to Paris by Napoleon.
+In 1815, he was named 'Minister Plenipotentiary of the Pope,' and was tasked by Pope Pius VII with recovering various works of art that were taken to Paris by Napoleon under the terms of the Treaty of Paris (1815).
+At the Louvre, he faced resistance to restitution from Director Vivant Denon and, due to the works' large size or unclear location, was forced to leave behind major pieces, such as Paolo Veronese's painting The Wedding at Cana.

 Also in 1815, he visited London, and met with Benjamin Haydon.
 It was after the advice of Canova that the Elgin Marbles were acquired by the British Museum, with plaster copies sent to Florence, according to Canova's request.